 In a few weeks, she goes to Austin to be electrified.

-Only that would be one of the 1,000s of 911s in a 500-mile radius; this will truly be as one-off, and perhaps the first EV 911 in NYS.
+Only that one would be one of the 1,000s of 911s in a 500-mile radius; this one will truly be a one-off, perhaps the first EV 911 in NYS.

 Carrera side graphic

 Original photos I based my purchase decision on: